-You can use below Best dog exercise Equipments
+You can use below Best dog exercise Equipment

 Grooming & Bruising

-Goldadors have double coats which consist of a short, dense, close-lying outer coat and a softer, denser undercoat and as such, they are quite low maintenance on the grooming front.
+Goldadors have double coats, consisting of a short, dense, close-lying outer coat and a softer, denser undercoat, and as such, they are quite low maintenance on the grooming front.
 These dogs have moderate shedding level, but they require weekly brushing nevertheless.
-Daily brushing is highly recommended during the higher shedding periods which are mostly seasonal.
+Daily brushing is highly recommended during the higher shedding periods, which are mostly seasonal.

-Proper dental health care is as important for every dog similarly it is very important for the Goldador puppy.
-If you want to adopt this puppy, then it is very important to take care of his teeth.
+Proper dental health care is important for every dog; similarly, it is very important for the Goldador puppy.
+If you want to adopt this puppy, it is very important to take care of his teeth.
 Brush your dog’s teeth at the same time every day, making their daily routine training very easy.
-Don’t force your dog’s mouth open like you would give them a bell.
+Please Don’t force your dog’s mouth open like you would give them a bell.
 Instead, gently place the brush between their lips and teeth.

 Love and affection

 Love and affection are useful for every dog.
-If you give a love and affection to your Goldador than the dog will love you back.
-Your Goldador puppy will be a member of your family, So Give lots of love and affection for your cute puppy.
+Suppose you give love and affection to your Goldador, then the dog will love you back.
+Your Goldador puppy will be a member of your family, So Give lots of love and affection to your cute puppy.
 Most importantly, spend time with your dog because that your dog needs love and affection.

 Feed Healthy food

 Feeding a healthy meal in the dog’s life is the most important.
-In this day there are many healthy foods are available on the market so that you can choose any healthy food for your dog.
-Because healthy food is the most important for dog health care.
+On this day, there are many healthy foods available on the market so that you can choose any healthy food for your dog.
+Healthy food is the most important for dog health care.
 The young Goldador is not a hearty eater as most breeds his size.
-He must often encourage with meat juices or bacon grease mix in the food to entice him to eat.
+He must often encourage meat juices or bacon grease mix in the food to entice him to eat.

 The following items should never be feed to Goldador